Sometimes what you think is fascinating and sexy about your product is as dry as dust to the average person.

 Give your writing personality and a conversational tone but don’t overdo it with bold, italics and highlighting.
 Remember that ALL CAPS MAKES THINGS HARDER TO READ, and can seem unduly aggressive.
-Exclamation marks are good to convey enthusiasm but don’t be over zealous.
-My advice is to use these tools to give your writing sparkle but use sparingly to avoid tackiness and overkill!
+Exclamation marks are good to convey enthusiasm but don’t be overzealous.
+My advice is to use these tools to give your writing sparkle but use them sparingly to avoid tackiness and overkill.

 4) Cut out the fluff